pu2clr/SI4844/README.md

 | Due	| all digital pins | 20 (SDA/SDIO), 21 (SCL/SCLK) |
 | 101	| all digital pins. <br> Only pins 2, 5, 7, 8, 10, 11, 12, 13 work with CHANGE| |

 __Again, pay attention to the operating voltage of the Arduino that you will use.
 The SI4844 device  works with  +3.3V.
 See  [Making the Si4844 works with 5V Arduino UNO or similar](https://github.com/pu2clr/SI4844/tree/master/extras/5V_to_3V3_CONVERTER) if you itend to use a 5V Arduino board__.

-The document [BROADCAST ANALOG TUNING DIGITAL DISPLAY AM/FM/SW RADIO RECEIVER](https://www.silabs.com/documents/public/data-sheets/Si4840-44-A10.pdf), chapter two, page 11,  has a typical application schematic.
-This documentation can help you to improve the prototype shown here.

 ### Parts